From BR Bullpen

 The 1960s were a decade of great pennant races and World Series.
 The 1960 World Series between the underdog Pittsburgh Pirates and the New York Yankees was decided in favor of Pittsburgh by Bill Mazeroski's walk-off home run in the bottom of the 9th inning of Game 7.
 The 1962 National League race came down to a three-game playoff between the Los Angeles Dodgers and the San Francisco Giants, with the Giants winning and taking the New York Yankees to the seventh game of a World Series whose outcome was in doubt until the last pitch.
 1964 saw close races in both leagues, with the Philadelphia Phillies losing out to the St. Louis Cardinals in a phenomenal collapse over the season's last ten days.
 The ensuing World Series also went to seven games.
 The 1967 American League saw probably the greatest pennant race in history, with the Incredible Dream Boston Red Sox, propelled by a superhuman performance by Yastrzemski over the stretch drive, prevailing over three other teams in the season's last week-end, and then losing a tightly-fought seven-game World Series to the Cardinals.
 The Series again went the distance in 1968, while in 1969, the New York Mets shed their image as lovable losers by overtaking the Chicago Cubs and defeating the heavily-favored Baltimore Orioles in the World Series.

 The 1960s introduced some major changes in the business aspects of the game.
 The first long-lasting players' union, the Major League Baseball Players Association, was formed and hired Marvin Miller as its general counsel.
 The profound impact of that development on player salaries and free agency would begin to be felt by the early 1970s.
 For the time being, the players' main weapon for improving their financial position was the holdout, the most famous being the joint holdout by pitching stars Don Drysdale and Sandy Koufax of the Los Angeles Dodgers at spring training in 1965.
 The umpires also began to organize in earnest, in part following the decision by the American League to fire two umpires, Al Salerno and Bill Valentine, during the 1968 season.
 The two would contest the decision - unsuccessfully - before the National Labor Relations Board, which again would lead to significant changes in the next decade.
 The first amateur draft was held in 1966, ending the need for a bonus rule and the phenomenon of bonus babies.
-In turn, Major League Baseball created the Major League Scouting Bureau to assist teams in preparing for the drafts.
+In turn, Major League Baseball would create the Major League Scouting Bureau in 1974 to assist teams in preparing for the drafts.
 Many of these events occurred during a period of weak leadership in the Commissioner's office, as retired General William Eckert was not up to the task.
 In December 1968, he was dismissed with two years remaining on his contract and replaced by Wall Street lawyer Bowie Kuhn, who would exert direct and often controversial leadership from the Commissioner's office, eclipsing the two league presidents.

 The minor leagues were in crisis in the 1960s.
 A number of leagues disappeared, including venerable circuits such as the Three-I League and Georgia-Florida League.
 Some of the most successful minor league cities of previous decades lost their teams (Minneapolis, MN, St. Paul, MN, Houston, TX, Montreal, QC and Havana), often as a result of expansion, and the remaining teams and leagues were financially unstable.
 Almost all teams were affiliated with the major leagues, reducing opportunities for young players who fell through the cracks of the draft, and only the Quebec-based Provincial League remained as a professional-level circuit outside of Organized Baseball.
 It too would disappear by the end of the decade.